PermutaTriangle/Permuta/README.rst

     >>> print(Perm((6, 2, 10, 9, 3, 8, 0, 1, 5, 11, 4, 7))
     62(10)938015(11)47

-The avoids, contains, and occurrence methods enable working with patts:
+The avoids, contains, and occurrence methods enable working with patterns:

 .. code-block:: python